Most people who research reverse mortgages come away thinking they understand how the product works. They understand about half of it.

 Stage 1 — Qualification.
 You must be at least 55, own the property, and occupy it as your primary residence.
 These are the only structural requirements.
 Income, employment status, existing debt, and credit score do not determine eligibility.
 This is the feature that makes the product uniquely accessible to retirees.
 Removing income qualification is not a loophole — it is the design.

 Stage 2 — Application and Appraisal.
-Once a broker has compared all four lenders and recommended a product, a formal application is submitted.
+Once a broker has compared all major lenders and recommended a product, a formal application is submitted.
 The lender orders an independent appraisal — not the municipal assessment, not an online estimate, but a formal valuation by a qualified professional.
 If the property has deferred maintenance, the appraiser may adjust the value downward.
 This can affect the approved amount.

 Stage 3 — Approval and Approved Amount.
 The lender applies their loan-to-value schedule to the appraised value, adjusted for the borrower's age.
 At age 55: approximately 20–30%.
 At age 65: approximately 30–40%.
 At age 75: approximately 40–50%.
 At age 80+: potentially more.
 The specific figure depends on the lender, the property type, and the location.
 For couples, the approved amount is based on the younger borrower's age.